 Star Trek: Voyager (1996)

-The observatory was also seen in an episode of Star Trek Voyager season 3, where the crew time-travel to present day Los Angeles.
+The Griffith Observatory was seen in an episode of Star Trek Voyager season 3, where the crew time-travel to present day Los Angeles.
 Tom Paris (Robert Duncan McNeill) and Tuvok (Tim Russ) enter the observatory grounds…

 … only to end up in a ray gun fight.
 Just a normal day in Los Angeles.
 The shooting takes place around the central column with statues of famous astronomers.
 An amusing detail for trekkies is that the showroom hall inside the observatory is named “Leonard Nimoy Event Horizon Theater”.